 « Ain’t a woman alive that could take my mama’s place. »

 Many rappers find themselves in this statement of Tupac, whether they lost their father when they were young, or they never knew him or lost sight of him after a separation.
 Brought up by strong and courageous single mothers, they have been the source of their success and the brave men they have become.

 Tupac was born June 16, 1971 of Alice Faye Williams and Billy Garland.
-Her mother changed her name to Afeni Shakur when she joined the Black Panther Party.
+His mother changed her name to Afeni Shakur when she joined the Black Panther Party.

 In 1970, she was pregnant while on bail after being charged with an attack in New York.
 Afeni was acquitted the following year after successfully defending himself in court.
 Released, she gave birth to her son a month later.
 Two years after Tupac, she had a daughter named Sekiya.
 It was from Sekiya’s father, Mutulu Shakur, another Black Panther member, that the rapper took his last name.